-Quantity of electricity generated by low-carbon power plant(s) for the PBWA during the monitoring period or a year, whichever is shorter (i.e., annual reconciliation) (MWh)
+EG{PBWA} = Quantity of electricity generated by low-carbon power plants for the PBWA during the monitoring period or a year, whichever is shorter (i.e., annual reconciliation) (MWh)

-&lt;sup>6 To encourage better temporal matching of clean energy with consumption, Verra will consider increasing the reconciliation frequency in future revisions.
+6 To encourage better temporal matching of clean energy with consumption, Verra will consider increasing the reconciliation frequency in future versions of this tool.

-5.2.2 Emission Factor for low-carbon power plants
+5.2.2 Emission Factor for Low-carbon Power Plants

-For electricity supplied by Type 1 low-carbon power plants, the emission factor is 0 t $CO_2e/MWh$ .
+For electricity supplied by Type 1 low-carbon power plants, the emission factor is 0 t CO2e/MWh.

-For electricity supplied with Type 2 low-carbon power plants, calculate the emission factors as follows:
+For electricity supplied by Type 2 low-carbon power plants, calculate the emission factors as follows:

-- 1) Geothermal: account for direct CO2 emissions from geothermal production using the procedures in ACMO002.
+- Geothermal: account for direct CO2 emissions from geothermal production using the procedures in CDM ACM0002.
 Divide the emissions by the total net generation in MWh from the plant. - 2) Biomass: use CDM TOOL16 to account for upstream emissions from cultivation, processing, and transport of biomass.
 Divide the emissions by the total net generation in MWh from the plant.
-Direct emissions from combustion of renewable biomass or biomass residues under sustainable land management practices are 0 tCO2e/MWh. - 3) Hydropower: use 0.1 tCO2e/MWh (only for new plants with a power density greater than $4 \text{ W/m}^2$ and less than or equal to $10 \text{ W/m}^2$ ). - 4) Biogas: use CDM TOOL14 to account for upstream emissions from biogas production (e.g., manure management, digestion, and transport).
+Direct emissions from combustion of renewable biomass or biomass residues under sustainable land management practices are 0 t CO2e/MWh. - 3) Hydropower: use 0.1 t CO2e/MWh (only for new plants with a power density greater than 4 W/m^2 and less than or equal to 10 W/m2). - 4) Biogas: use CDM TOOL14 to account for upstream emissions from biogas production (e.g., manure management, digestion, and transport).
 Divide the emissions by the total net generation in MWh from the plant.